settle-club/java-integration-sdk/README.md

 ## Getting Started
-Get started with the Java Development SDK for Potlee, Compatible with Java 8
+Get started with the Java Development SDK for Settle, Compatible with Java 8

 # Usage